 Where do research peptides fit?

 A distinct category exists: research-grade peptide, material produced for in vitro laboratory use, not for consumption.
 NorexBio supplies retatrutide as a research-grade peptide for analytical and cell-based laboratory research.
 Retatrutide is a triple agonist (GLP-1/GIP/glucagon) currently in phase 3 clinical development (the TRIUMPH programme).
 The best available published figure, from Jastreboff et al., NEJM 2023 , reported 24.2% body-weight reduction at 48 weeks on the 12 mg dose in a phase 2 trial.
-Retatrutide is not approved for human use anywhere in the world.
+Retatrutide is not approved for clinical use anywhere in the world.

 NorexBio's material is: